gvwilson/thirdbit/fiction/maddy-roo/index.md

 Dockety banked in a long curve and straightened out again, taking them away from the road and river.
-Maddy had to squint against the wind of their passage.
+Maddy squinted against the wind made by their speed.
 She had no idea how fast they were going, but it was fast enough and loud enough to send birds fleeing from their nests.

-"How long 'til we're home?" she shouted.
+"How long 'til we're home?"
+Maddy had to yell to make herself heard.

 "Unknown," Dockety replied.
 "This one has disabled the autopilot to forestall any attempts at subversion,